hyling/kean.github.io/_posts/2017-06-06-rxtesting.markdown

 ## Paging

-One of the main components responsible for paging in our app is `PagingScrollViewModel` which is defined like this:
+One of the main components responsible for paging in our app is `PagingScrollViewModel`.

 ```swift
 final class PagingScrollViewModel<Page> {